 - Aggregate a community

-- Increase our understanding of members and stakeholders, including their behavior and preferences, and what they find of value.
+- Increase our understanding regarding the behaviors and preferences of members and stakeholders and learn what they find valuable.

-- Create an environment in which members can acquire new knowledge while interacting with other members.
+- Create an environment where members can acquire new knowledge while interacting with other members.

 Consequences of not addressing business requirements first

-During the requirements gathering process, always discuss and define your business requirements first.
-Then move on to functional and non-functional system requirements.
+During the requirements gathering process, you should always discuss and define your business requirements first.
+Then, you can move on to functional and non-functional system requirements.
 If you start with system requirements, your project may suffer these consequences:

 - User classes and stakeholder groups are overlooked.
 Business requirements help identify groups that should be part of the requirements gathering process.
 If they’re not involved, you won’t have the benefit of their insight and know about their needs until it’s too late.

 - You have to deal with change requests and changes in project scope.
 These last-minute changes waste time and money.
-By including stakeholders in requirements discussions, you know about their needs from the beginning—having this information up front, you can keep your timeline and budget in check.
+By including stakeholders in requirements discussions, you know about their needs from the beginning.
+By having this information up front, you can keep your timeline and budget in check.

 - The system doesn’t meet expectations because it doesn’t help the organization and staff achieve goals and solve problems.